flass/pantagruel/README.md

 ## Installing Pantagruel and its dependencies

-This bioinformatic pipeline rely on a quite a few other pieces of software.
+This bioinformatic pipeline relies on a quite a few other pieces of software.
 To install them, please follow the indications in the [INSTALL](https://github.com/flass/pantagruel/blob/master/INSTALL.md) page.

 -------------